ColmexBDCV/sufia-oai/README.md

 Next, you will need to start Solr and Fedora manually to download and configure their dependencies.
-Run each of the commands below, wait for the service to start, the use `Ctrl-C` to close the program.
+Run each of the commands below, wait for the service to start, then use `Ctrl-C` to close the program.

     $ solr_wrapper -d solr/config/ --collection_name hydra-development
     $ fcrepo_wrapper -p 8984